OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

 - From TeamsFx CLI: run command `teamsapp validate` in your project directory.

 ## Debug Teams App for Office add-in
-You can choose a option that you want to debug it in the second step.
+You can choose an option that you want to debug in the second step.
 ![Debug Office add-in in add-in project](./images/office-addin-debug.png)

-Once the Outlook app is open, select a mailbox item, and you can then use the Outlook add-in.
-For example, you can select the option to show a task pane.
+Once the Outlook app is open, select a mailbox item, and then you can use the Outlook add-in.
+For example, you can select the option to show a taskpane.
 ![](./images/outlook-addin-open.PNG)

 The taskpane should look as shown in the following image.
 ![](./images/outlook-addin-taskpane.PNG)

-Once Excel is open, you can click the first step to show your add-in in flyout.
+Once Excel is open, you can click the button to show your add-in list in flyout.
 ![add-in show](./images/excel-addin-open.png)

 Find your add-in and click it, you will see the taskpane look as shown in the following image.